aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @InProceedings{vonMarcard_2018_ECCV,
-    author = "von Marcard, Timo and Henschel, Roberto and Black, Michael and Rosenhahn, Bodo and Pons-Moll, Gerard", title = "Recovering Accurate 3D Human Pose In The Wild Using Imus And A Moving Camera", booktitle = "ECCV",
+    author = "von Marcard, Timo and Henschel, Roberto and Black, Michael and Rosenhahn, Bodo and Pons-Moll, Gerard", title = "Recovering Accurate {3D} Human Pose In The Wild Using {IMUs} And A Moving Camera", booktitle = "ECCV",
     year = "2018"
 }